Call Today! Free Immediate Response (818) 781-1570

 Legal Defenses for Operating a Drug House

-There are some legal defenses our Los Angeles criminal defense lawyer could use when defending you in court against charges of operating a drug house in violation California Health & Safety Code 11366.
+There are some legal defenses our Los Angeles criminal defense lawyer could use when defending you in court against charges of operating a drug house in violation of California Health & Safety Code 11366.

 In some cases, we may be able to have your charges dismissed or reduce your sentence to no jail time, or at least a shorter amount of time.
 Every drug crime case is unique and requires a close examination of all the specific facts and circumstances in order to determine the most effective defense strategy.